Mining Label Distribution Drift in Unsupervised Domain Adaptation: Introduction

 \section{Introduction}

-Domain adaptation is a fundamental research topic in the machine learning and transfer learning field, and continually draws attention from academic and industrial communities~\cite{transferlearning,ben2010}.
+Domain adaptation is a fundamental research topic in the machine learning and computer vision field~\cite{ben2010,Ding2019}.
 It aims to build models on labeled source data and related target data, then make models adapt and generalize on target domain.
-Progress along this direction can be served for many downstream tasks, including image-to-image translation~\cite{cyclegan}, image segmentation~\cite{segmentation}, arrhythmia detection~\cite{negativetransfer14}, and so on.
-Different settings for domain adaptation are applicable for complicated real-world problems~\cite{zeroshot,liumultisource,openset,dingzeroshot}.
-Among these settings, unsupervised domain adaptation, containing no label but only samples in target domain, is a challenging but practical one, owing to actual scenes are suffering from label-scarcity.
+Different settings for domain adaptation are applicable for complicated real-world problems~\cite{zeroshot,liumultisource,li2022exploiting,dingzeroshot,8362753,8398464,ding2017deep,li2021selfdoc,li2020deep}.
+Unsupervised domain adaptation, containing no label in target domain, is a challenging but practical setting, owing to that actual scenes are actually suffering from the lack of specific annotations.

-The mitigation toward domain shift, which aims to reduce the domain divergence between source and target, is the primary solution for unsupervised domain adaptation problems.
-Existing methods~\cite{GFK,dan,DANN,JAN,wmmd,cdan,sysnets} mainly focus on alleviating negative effects brought by domain shift in feature representations.
+The mitigation of domain shift, which aims to reduce the domain divergence between source and target, is the primary solution for unsupervised domain adaptation problems.
+Existing methods~\cite{GFK,dan,DANN,JAN,wmmd,cdan,sysnets,ding2018robust,Ding_2018_ECCV} mainly focus on alleviating negative influence brought by domain shift in feature representations.
 They reduce the discrepancy by pushing feature distribution from two separate domains close to each other.
 Consequently, models are expected to be generalized favorably to a related target data distribution.
-Adversarial learning is recently introduced into domain adaptation with promising performance~\cite{DANN,ADDA,cdan,Li_2020_CVPR}.
-By executing generated features to confuse the discriminator, meanwhile forming the discriminator to distinguish from source to target features, adversarial training aligns features through the min-max game and delivers domain-invariant feature representations.
+Adversarial learning is recently introduced into domain adaptation with promising performance~\cite{DANN,ADDA,cdan,xia2020structure}.
+By executing generated features to confuse the discriminator, meanwhile forming the discriminator to distinguish from source to target, domain adversarial training aligns features from separate domains through a min-max optimization and delivers domain-invariant representations.